osmus/dogwood/_posts/blog/2023-12-09-dogwood-blossoms.md

   - Dogwoods
   - Azaleas
 ---
-Inspired today by *Dogwood Blossoms* by George Marion McClellan from *The Book of American Negro Poetry* (1922).
-This poem is in the public domain.
+Inspired today by *Dogwood Blossoms* by George Marion McClellan.
+This 1922 poem is in the public domain.

 To dreamy languors and the violet mist<br/>
    Of early Spring, the deep sequestered vale<br/>